 We’ve all done it.
 Forgotten the toast under the grill and ended up with something less than appetising.
 So, what leadership lesson can we learn from the humble slice of toast?

 Making toast could never be described as difficult.
 Could it?
-Even for people with the most basic culinary skills.
+Even for people with the most basic culinary skills can do it.
 However just because it’s a relatively simple process doesn’t mean it’s easy to do.
 There are some basics you need to get right.
 Do that and you are almost guaranteed tasty toast every time.

-All too often in leadership positions we overlook the most basic elements of what we and our people need.
-Unfortunately, unlike burnt toast it’s not so obvious when things haven’t gone to plan.
+All too often in leadership positions, we overlook the most basic elements of what we and the people we work with need.
+Unfortunately, unlike burnt toast, it’s not so obvious when things haven’t gone to plan.
 Have you experienced or witnessed any of these in your career?

-- People left confused about where organisations are heading.
+People left confused about where organisation is heading.

-- People working on activity that doesn’t make sense to them.
+People working on an activity that doesn’t make sense to them.
 Or worse, they find out someone is doing the same thing elsewhere in the organisation.
-Or even worse, they find out someone in the same organisation is doing something in competition or conflict with their work.
+Or even worse still, they find out someone in the same organisation is doing something in competition or conflict with their work.

-- People not letting you know how they feel about something because their appraisal discussion is being conducted in a busy public area.
+People not letting you know how they feel about something because their appraisal discussion is being conducted in the wrong environment.

-So how can we check if we have the basics in place.
+So how can we check if we have the basics in place?
 Setting and being able to answer high-level questions is one way.
-Here’s some examples in three common areas.
-Don’t be fooled by the simplicity.
+Here’s three examples to illustrate.

 Quality of your vision

-- Is it compelling to the people it is meant to provide direction to?
+Is it compelling and clear to the people it is meant to provide direction to?

-- Is there understanding about the steps towards success and how you’ll assess them?
+Is there an understanding of the steps towards success and what a sensible duration for them looks like?

-- Have you got the right physical environment for the conversation you need to have?
+Have you got the right physical or virtual environment for the conversation you need to have?